anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: With the realization of one's own potential and self-confidence in one's ability, one can build a better world.
+Quote: Imagination is the living power and prime agent of all human perception.

-By: Dalai Lama
+By: Samuel Taylor Coleridge